 - working out the value of your benefits immediately before the start of the 'pension input period' - increasing that value by inflation, and - comparing it with the value of your benefits at the end of the 'pension input period'.

 The 'pension input period' (PIP) is the period over which your pension growth is measured.
-From 6 April 2016, PIPs for all pension schemes are aligned with the tax year - 6 April to 5 April.
+PIPs are aligned with the tax year - 6 April to 5 April.

 In the LGPS, the value of your pension benefits is calculated by: